Fresh4774/Hyphen-Students/README.md

 once recording stopped itll have a button displayed to send the class transcript with ai summary and noted homework assignments deadlines etc with study questions and more as well

-with another button all of this will be availble to be seen in another page, that page can be saved in the previous classes where students always have a option to send the mail to their mails (students tho have to enter mail everytime since this is a mvp)

 then comes the photo feature another button beside session record where students can capture and take pics of whiteboards, textbooks, or worksheets, and AI will extract text, explain diagrams and formulas, and integrate these visual notes into the daily summary.

 attendance tracking is suppose to either go with gps or nfc but since its a mvp and my old phone dont have nfc and im too lazy for this project to test gps, im going with static clicks in the home page